Tutorial — Mitered Corners

 Start with a small mitered corner application to gain confidence in making excellent mitered corners every time!

 My square measures 8 1/2 inches, and the 4 strips are 1 1/2 x 12 inches.
 Take special note here: when making mitered corners your strip length needs to be much longer than your square, the wider your strip, the more length you need.
-I don’t have a formula here, but when in doubt make it longer :) When I was doing this the first time on my tree skirt, I ended up making my first round of border half the width to accommodate the miter — it wasn’t long enough for the width.
+Usually I add the strip width times two, plus an extra inch or two, for peace of mind.
+When I was doing this the first time on my tree skirt, I ended up making my first round of border half the width to accommodate the miter — it wasn’t long enough for the width.

 On with the instructions:

 pin your strips, center on your square, on opposite sides

 Sew with 1/4″ seam — I don’t reinforce my seams at all, it may be helpful to pull out a few stitches when setting the miter.

 I press open here to cut down on bulk

 pin and sew opposite sides borders to the square